mathias-mike/Project-Sparkify/README.md

 #### Requirements
 * An AWS account
-* An AWS programmatic user with Amazon[IAM, S3, Redshift, EC2, EMR] permisions
+* An AWS programmatic user with Amazon[IAM, S3, Redshift, EC2, EMR] permissions
 * `Boto3` AWS SDK for python installed on your machine.

 ### Create tables on Redshift database
-Once Redshift cluster is launched, you'll need to get the and save the
+Once Redshift cluster is launched, you'll need to get and save the
 * IAM role arn
 * Redshift endpoint
 * Redshift port
 * Redshift database name
 * database username
 * and database password

 in the `dwh.cfg` file.

 Once this is done, fire up the `create_table.py` script to create all necessary table for this project.